Team5901/Programming-Guide/docs/pneumatics.md

 ![](img/Compressor.JPG)

 Instantiating a compressor
-The number corresponds with the Pneumatic Control Module (PCM) Node ID
+The number corresponds with the PCM Node ID.
 ```
 Compressor COMPRESSORNAME = new Compressor(0);
 ```